Attendance & Punctuality

 80% = 152 days = 38 days

 It is significant for your child if their attendance rates are below 85% - this means, over a school year, they have missed a month of schooling and education.
 All children have a right to an education and when some of our children routinely fall below this figure, we are robust in ensuring that their rights are protected and safeguarded.
-In the school year 2023/2024, poor attendance falls under our safeguarding responsibility and so is now a safeguarding issue, as clearly adults who are not prioritising their children's right to an education at these levels of absence are failing their children.
+Poor attendance falls under our safeguarding responsibility and is a safeguarding issue, as clearly adults who are not prioritising their children's right to an education at these levels of absence are failing their children.
+It is viewed as parental negligence.

 TIPS FOR GOOD ATTENDANCE AND PUNCTUALITY: